-Since January 1999, Ron Cowell has been the president or executive director (since 2018) of The Education Policy and Leadership Center (EPLC), an independent, non-partisan and not-for-profit organization based in Harrisburg.
-He is an experienced policy leader who also is a frequent speaker, writer and consultant concerning education policy issues.
+Ron Cowell has been Senior Fellow at The Education Policy and Leadership Center (EPLC) since January 1, 2023.
+Ron started EPLC in 1998 and from 1999 to 2022 as president or executive director.
+He is an experienced policy leader who also is a frequent speaker, writer and advisor concerning public policy and education policy issues.

-Ron served as a member of the Pennsylvania House of Representatives for twenty-four years until 1998.
+Prior to starting EPLC, Ron served as a member of the Pennsylvania House of Representatives for twenty-four years until 1998.
 While in the Legislature, he served as the majority or minority chair of the House Committee on Education for twelve years.
 He also served for twelve years as a member of the Pennsylvania State Board of Education and for twenty years as a board member of the Pennsylvania Higher Education Assistance Agency (PHEAA).

 Ron is a graduate of the University of Pittsburgh and Widener University Law School.